 Full-time employees working 30 or more hours per week are the standard eligible group under ACA rules.
 Many employers extend coverage to part-time workers as well, though smaller businesses are not required to do so.

-Employees can enroll during their initial eligibility window or the annual open enrollment period.
-Outside those windows, enrollment is only allowed after a qualifying life event, marriage, divorce, birth, adoption, or loss of other coverage.
+Important: Outside enrollment windows, employees can only join the plan after a qualifying life event—marriage, divorce, birth, adoption, or loss of other coverage.
 Missing an enrollment window can leave an employee uninsured for months, so clear communication from the employer matters.

 What Are Texas Employers Required to Offer?